CSCfi/csc-user-guide/docs/computing/running/greasy.md

    2. estimated average duration for one task (`-t`)
    3. number of nodes used to execute the tasks (`-N`)
    4. accounting project (`-A`).
+   5. estimated memory usage for one task (`-m`) (This parameter is not in use in Mahti).

 Alternatively you can define part or all of these parameters in command line:
 ```text
 sbatch-greasy tasklist -c 1 -t 15:00 -N 1 -A project_2012345
 ```
-If the command above would be used to launch that list of 200 tasks, discussed earlier, then GREASY would run these tasks 128 simultaneously in one node of Mahti.
+If the command above would be used in Mahti to launch that list of 200 tasks, discussed earlier, then GREASY would run these tasks 128 simultaneously in one node of Mahti.
 In this case the average duration of one task is estimated to be 15 min.
 Thus, GREASY would process all these tasks in about 30 min.
 If the tasks would be executed sequentially, i.e. one at a time with just one core, the processing would take 50h.

 With the option `-f filename` you can make _sbatch-greasy_ to save the GREASY batch file but not to send it to be executed.
 This batch job file can then be further